Over $1 Billion won for our clients!

 Why Do Failure-to-Yield the Right-of-Way Accidents Happen?

-Given the training and experience of most professional truck drivers, many people wonder why so many failure-to-yield the right-of-way accidents happen in North Carolina every year.
-Following simple rules of the road like coming to a complete stop or merging correctly into oncoming traffic is expected of professional drivers.
+Given the training and experience of most professional truck drivers, many people wonder why so many failure-to-yield right-of-way accidents happen in North Carolina every year.
+Professional drivers are expected to follow basic road rules, like coming to a complete stop at a stop sign or merging correctly into oncoming traffic.

 Failure to perform these routine acts safely is usually negligence on the driver’s part.
 Below are some typical reasons failure-to-yield truck accidents happen in North Carolina and around the United States:

-Truckers who drive negligently and injure drivers of passenger vehicles are liable for their actions, and sometimes, so is the company they work for or the manufacturers of the trucks they’re driving.
 Having the right truck accident attorney on your team to defend your rights and help you navigate the complexities of the legal system is crucial to getting the most out of your claim.

 Understanding What to Do After an Accident